Youth and Adult Training

 Ratio: 4 participants to 1 instructor.

-Beginner Sailing
+Beginner Sailing 1 (9:00 - 4:00)

 This camp is for kids who have never sailed before and also for sailors who have taken a summer camp before and want to learn more and gain more confidence.
-Kids will sail the Optimist (Opti) sailboat, as well as have the opportunity to sail some of the other boats.
+Kids will sail the Optimist (Opti) sailboat, and may have the opportunity to sail some of the other boats.
 Sailors will have fun learning to control their boat in a variety of winds and have opportunities to sail with a friend or alone in a fun and exciting environment.
 During this week sailors will have the opportunity to work towards their CANSail 1 in the CANSail progression.

-Intermediate Sailing A: Ages 10 - 15
+Beginner Sailing 2: Ages 9 - 15

-Prerequisite: Opti Beginner or recommendation of instructors
+Prerequisite: Opti Beginner Sailing 1 or recommendation of instructors

-This two-week camp, July 27 – August 7, focuses on improving sailing skills emphasizing boat control and sailing with confidence, with the opportunity to sail in different wind strengths in a variety of boats.
-An introduction to skills required for sailing around a racecourse may also be introduced.
-During this week sailors will work on skills throughout the CANSail progression, from CANSail 1 - CANSail 3.
+This one-week camp focuses on improving sailing skills emphasizing boat control and sailing with confidence, with the opportunity to sail in different wind strengths.
+Sailors will sail a variety of boats and work on boat handling and racing skills.
+During this week sailors will work on skills throughout the CANSail curriculum, from CANSail 2 - CANSail 4.
 Minimum 10 years old at the time of the course.

 Two-Week Camps